lifebottle/Tales-of-Legendia-Undub/README.md

 # Tales-of-Legendia-Undub

-True Undub for Tales of Legendia with the second half of the game.
+True Undub for Tales of Legendia, including the second half of the game.

 Credits: